aabr2612/E-Commerce-Frontend/README.md

 3. Make your changes and commit (`git commit -m "Add your feature"`).
 4. Push to your branch (`git push origin feature/your-feature`).
 5. Open a Pull Request.

-Please follow the ESLint rules and ensure compatibility with the existing tech stack.
-For bug reports or feature requests, open an issue on the repository.

 ## Contact